Hardcoreprawn/tech-content-curator/SETUP.md

 ## Python 3.14 Free-Threading (Optional but Recommended)

-Your project is optimized for **Python 3.14's free-threading**, which provides 3-4x speedup on article generation!
+Your project is optimized for **Python 3.14's free-threading**, which provides 3-4x speedup on article generation when using a no-GIL build locally!

 ### Quick Summary